What’s at Stake

 The ECHR ruled that the Hungarian state courts were perfectly entitled to refuse adjudication of the case.
 This decision therefore strengthened the right of churches to operate freely without state intervention, and protected the principle of church autonomy at the heart of religious freedom.
 The court’s decision upheld the institutional freedom of faith groups across Europe and preserved a fundamental aspect of democracy.

 In May 2016 the case went to the Grand Chamber of the ECHR.
-ADF International submitted a third party intervention reaffirming the Church’s right to have oversight in its internal disputes.
-The Grand Chamber heard oral arguments in October 2016 and a judgment is forthcoming.
+ADF International submitted a third party intervention the following month, reaffirming the Church’s right to have oversight in its internal disputes.
+The Grand Chamber heard oral arguments in October 2016 and the judgment is pending.

 ADF International filed an expert brief in the case of Nagy v.
 Hungary, arguing that according to international law, churches and religious organizations are entitled to manage their internal affairs without interference by the government or other state bodies.